 Let us now state the function field statements in the precise form that we will prove them.
 We restrict to function fields of one variable, although the higher-dimensional case also works.
+Both the statements below and the arguments we use in this paper are specific to abelian varieties.
+However the appropriate statement for semiabelian varieties, as in Theorem 1.1 of [11], should follow from the methods here (using versions of the "weak" socle theorem: Lemma 2.1 in the current paper, among other things).

 Statement of function field Mordell-Lang in characteristic 0.
-Let $K = k(t)^{alg}$ , the algebraic closure of k(t), where $k = \mathbb{C}$ .
+Let $K = k(t)^{alg}$, the algebraic closure of k(t), where $k = \mathbb{C}$.
 Let A be an abelian variety over K with k-trace 0.
-Let X be an irreducible subvariety of A (defined over K), and let $\Gamma$ be a "finite-rank" subgroup of A(K), namely $\Gamma$ is contained in the division points of a finitely generated subgroup of A(K).
+Let X be an irreducible subvariety of A (defined over K), and let Γ be a "finite-rank" subgroup of A(K), namely Γ is contained in the division points of a finitely generated subgroup of A(K).
 Suppose $X \cap \Gamma$ is Zariski-dense in X. Then X is a translate of an abelian subvariety of A.

 Statement of function field Manin-Mumford in characteristic 0.
-As above, except that the hypothesis on $\Gamma$ is strengthened to: $\Gamma$ is contained in the group of torsion points of A.
+As above, except that the hypothesis on Γ is strengthened to: Γ is contained in the group of torsion points of A.

 Statement of function field Mordell-Lang in characteristic p > 0.
-Let K be the separable closure of k(t) where k is an algebraically closed field of characteristic p which we will be taking to be $\mathbb{F}p^{alg}$ .
+Let K be the separable closure of k(t) where k is an algebraically closed field of characteristic p which we will be taking to be \mathbb{F}p^{alg} .
 Let A be an abelian variety over K with k-trace 0.
-Let X be an irreducible subvariety of A, defined over K. And let $\Gamma$ be a subgroup of A(K) contained in the primeto-p-division points of a finitely generated subgroup.
+Let X be an irreducible subvariety of A, defined over K. And let Γ be a subgroup of A(K) contained in the primeto-p-division points of a finitely generated subgroup.
 Suppose that $X \cap \Gamma$ is Zariski-dense in X. Then X is a translate of an abelian subvariety of A.